 We have implemented PTA on two target devices: NetFPGA SUME platform and Barefoot Networks' Tofino ASIC.
-The code base, which includes both the implementations, is open source, and available on GitHub [36].
+The code base, which includes both the implementations, is open source, and available on GitHub [24].

 FPGA Implementation.
-An FPGA-based prototype is implemented on the NetFPGA SUME platform [50] using the P4→NetFPGA workflow [19].
-It uses Xilinx's SDNet[47] 2018.2 and supports P4_16.
+An FPGA-based prototype is implemented on the NetFPGA SUME platform [3] using the P4→NetFPGA workflow [30].
+It uses Xilinx's SDNet[33] 2018.2 and supports P4_16.

 PTA builds upon the NetFPGA SUME reference architecture, which is composed of a data plane that processes traffic arriving from four independent network interfaces and a host (over PCIe).
 PTA taps to the architecture through a sixth input interface and a sixth output interface.
-Our implementation of PTA on NetFPGA follows the design outlined in Section 4.
-We provide a detailed description of our FPGA implementation in Appendix C.
+Our implementation of PTA on NetFPGA follows the design outlined in Section IV.

 ASIC Implementation.
-We also implemented PTA on Barefoot Networks' Tofino, a 6.5Tbps programmable Ethernet switch ASIC [5].
+We also implemented PTA on Barefoot Networks' Tofino, a 6.5Tbps programmable Ethernet switch ASIC [34].
 The Tofino ASIC provides either two or four hardware packet processing pipelines, depending on the ASIC model.
 The four pipelines of Tofino allow us to implement PTA using an architecture similar to the FPGA architecture: the packet generator and checker are implemented within separate pipelines, and the data plane under test is loaded in a dedicated pipeline.
 We note that the current Barefoot Networks SDE control plane software does not allow users to manage different programs loaded on to different data planes.
 This limitation is not inherent, and we expect the functionality will be supported in future releases.
 However, as a temporary work-around, we performed our debug experiments using three switches instead of one.
-Our implementation of PTA on Tofino is based on P4_14, as P4v supports only this version of the language, and as Barefoot's development tools supported P4_14 more extensively at time of development.
+As P4v supports only P4_14, our implementation of P4v-to-PTA supports only Tofino using P4_14, extensively by Barefoot at time of development, and not the P4_16-based P4-NetFPGA.